-&lt;sup>32We detrend the unemployment rate to make sure that our results are not driven by slow moving trends (e.g., due to demographics) in the unemployment rate, which could make the unemployment rate a poor indicator of the amount of economic slack (see e.g. Barnichon and Mesters, 2016).
+$^{^{30}}$ We detrend the unemployment rate to make sure that our results are not driven by slow moving trends (e.g., due to demographics) in the unemployment rate, which could make the unemployment rate a poor indicator of the amount of economic slack (see e.g. Barnichon and Mesters, 2016).
 Using the actual unemployment rate gives similar qualitative results for state dependence, but a posterior odds ratio calculation favors a model with detrended unemployment.

-As a preliminary step, and to put our results into perspective, Figure 10 plots our cyclical indicator along with the identified government spending shocks implied by the posterior mode estimates.
+indicator along with the identified government spending shocks implied by the posterior mode estimates.
 While the cyclical indicator has zero mean, it is right-skewed, a well-known property of the unemployment rate (e.g., Neftci, 1984).
 As a result, fiscal shocks are observed over values of (detrended) unemployment ranging mostly from -1 to 2.